uber/okbuck/buildSrc/src/main/groovy/com/uber/okbuck/experimental/bazel/README.md

 you will need to look in the generated `BUILD` files for the name of the target and then follow use `bazel build //path/to:name_of_target`.

-In a future stable Bazel these flags will become unnecessary.
+In Bazel release 0.5 these flags will become unnecessary.

 ## Testing